-unit should be rigorous and free from ambiguity.
-The necessity for a precise definition exists even now in engineering practice.
+Power is very commonly measured with considerable precision, and hence it is important that the magnitude of the unit should not vary from place to place.
+From the standpoint of metrology the definition of any unit should be rigorous and free from ambiguity.
+The necessity for a precise definition exists at the present time in engineering practice.
 When extensive research is being made upon steam turbines, when tests are made carefully and results are interpreted minutely, there should be no uncertainty in the units used.

 A precise definition is desirable even in the commerce of to-day.
 Misunderstandings might arise over the acceptance or rejection of an engine under test because of the definition of the unit of power.
 If the power delivered by the engine is measured by the use of a brake with weights, the number of foot-pounds per second observed would be greater, for example, at New Orleans than at New York, since the force exerted by the weights is different for different latitudes and altitudes.
 Consequently, if the horsepower is defined as a definite number of foot-pounds per second, the same at all places, it is possible that the engine might be accepted if the test were made at New Orleans and rejected if the test were made at New York.
-These remarks apply to the case of testing an engine when the force is measured by a dynamometer or an indicator, as well as when measured directly by weights.
-In either case the spring is calibrated by weights.
+These remarks also apply to the case of testing an engine when the force is measured by a dynamometer or an indicator, as well as when measured directly by weights.
 If the springs were all standardized at the same place, then the variation of the force of gravity would not enter the problem.
-However, in the making of an accurate test, the spring is often calibrated at the time and place of the test.
-Consequently, in any case, the variation of the force of gravity with locality must be considered in interpreting the results of a test.
-The differences here discussed are less than 1 per cent, and greater errors than this would be introduced in any practical case by variation in the lubrication, in the measurement of power, and in the quality of steam.
+However, the elasticity of springs varies with temperature, etc., and hence in the making of an accurate test the spring is calibrated by weights at the time and place of the test.
+Consequently, in any case the variation of the force of gravity with locality must be considered in interpreting the results of a test.
+The differences here discussed are less than I per cent, and greater errors than this would be introduced in any practical case by variation in the lubrication, in the measurement of power, and in the quality of steam.
 Nevertheless, the mean of a series of tests would be taken as the performance of an engine, and if this figure were just on the margin of tolerance, an uncertain definition of the horsepower might cause misunderstandings.
 No such confusion is possible if the horsepower is defined in such a way as to represent the same amount of power at all places.